anacierdem/libdragon-docker/README.md

 __`start`__

 Start the container assigned to the current libdragon project.
+Will first attempt to start an existing container if exists followed by a new container run and `install`.

 __`stop`__